woutarb/IOTmanual/README.md

 3. Reading out RFID

 ## Physical set-up:
+*What your set up will need to look like when you are done*
 ![More or less what it should physically look like](https://github.com/wouterBijns/IOTmanual/blob/master/images/schematic.png "Physical setup")

 RFID | Nodemcu